BatuhanGumus/Machine-Learning-Self-Driving-Car/README.md

 Hyperbolic tangent activation!
 A range from -1 to 1 felt adequate for gas and break acceleration and steering rotation.
 > graph image here
 ### Scoring
-Passing a green line will add points, wasting time and hitting the wall will remove points.
+Passing a green line will add points, wasting time and hitting the wall will substract points.
 ### Learning Method
 Simple mitotis evolution!
 Kill the worse performing half and copy and mutate the better performing half.